harness-training-dept/CanaryCDWorkshop/README.md

 If you don't see the Prometheus step listed just type "prom" in the search box and that should bring it up.
 Once it's there select it and click Next.

 14. Next we are going to configure the verification by specifying what metrics we're interested in.
-First specify the Prometheus server we setup called Prometheus CV.
-Next we're going to specify our first metric to monitor.
+First specify the Prometheus server named for the workshop.
+Then we're going to specify our first metric to monitor.

-Now we need to add one more Metric to Monitor.
-Click on the + Add button under Metrics to Monitor and add a second metric with the following values:
+Now we need to configure Metric to Monitor.
+Add a metric with the following values:

 For the Metric Name specify "error_call"